efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/index.md

 </div>

 **Easily [extensible]({filename}/pages/faq.md#extending)
-(Python, Qt)
+(Python, Qt) 🐍
-with custom tabs** with custom actions and launchers. 🐍
+with custom tabs** for custom actions and launchers.

 **EFCK is known to work with most other desktop applications**, namely: